 Participants stated that differentiating the impact of domestic violence upon children continued to be an issue for many frontline practitioners.
-However, there was also considerable and arguably, greater interest in a role for the Observatory in identifying better ways of addressing women's victimisation in the context of domestic violence, to prevent child removal.
+However, there was also considerable and arguably, greater interest in a role for the Observatory in identifying better ways of addressing women's victimisation in the context of domestic violence, to help improve the empowerment of women in the context of domestic violence.
+There was also an interest in exploring opportunities for reduction of couple conflict.
 Workshop participants expressed dissatisfaction with options currently available to divert cases from court and felt that far more could be done to ensure women were not penalised on account of the behaviour of their male partners.
 There was widespread acknowledgement that domestic violence was a cross-cutting issue, it was a key concern in private as well as public law cases.